Why carry an IDP while driving in Qatar?

 Most shops in Souq Waqif open at 10:00 am - 12:00 noon, then reopen at 4:00 pm - 10:00 pm.
 For restaurants, most restaurants operate between 8:00 am until midnight, or until the wee hours of the morning.

 Souq Waqif is located in a very busy district.
 Make sure to secure all your valuables when you’re going around the market, and don’t bring too much stuff.
 At the minimum, bring only your money, your native driving license, and your International Driver’s License for the Qatar zip code.
-An IDP is already a valid form of identification, and you can use it whenever you forgot to bring your passport when driving around Qatar.
+An International Driving Permit is already a valid form of identification, and you can use it whenever you forgot to bring your passport when driving around Qatar.

 Al Thakhira Beach